Ahmed-AG/k8s-quick-start-tutorial/task3.md

-# Lab 3: Create the backend
+# Task 3: Create the backend

 The full configuration file is [here](./example1-mongoApp/backend-mongo-db.yaml).
 But let us disect it.
 This file will create two resources: